-- i) sites which provide a model of wetland wise use, demonstrating the application of traditional knowledge and methods of management and use that maintain the ecological character of the wetland: - ii) sites which have exceptional cultural traditions or records of former civilizations that have influenced the ecological character of the wetland:
+- i) sites which provide a model of wetland wise use, demonstrating the application of traditional knowledge and methods of management and use that maintain the ecological character of the wetland: - ii) sites which have exceptional cultural traditions or records of former civilizations that have influenced the ecological character of the wetland: - sites where the ecological character of the wetland depends on the interaction with local communities or indigenous peoples:

-communities or indigenous peoples: iv) sites where relevant non-material values such as sacred sites are present and their existence is strongly linked with the maintenance of the ecological character of the wetland: 24.
+sites where relevant non-material values such as sacred sites are present and their existence is strongly linked with the maintenance of the ecological character of the wetland: 24.
 Land tenure/ownership: a) within the Ramsar site: State owned (100%) b) in the surrounding area: State owned (100%) 25.
-Current land (including water) use: a) within the Ramsar site: Trappers living on the west coast of Spitsbergen have occasionally been given permission to collect eider down after nesting birds have left the islands. b) in the surroundings/catchment: No human activity except for ships passing.
-26. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects: a) within the Ramsar site: No such factors are known. b) in the surrounding area: Increasing tourism, oil spill from ships and oil/gas development projects in this part of the Arctic is a possible threat.
+Current land (including water) use: a) within the Ramsar site: Trappers living in the Isfjorden area have occasionally been given permission to collect eider down after nesting birds have left the islands. b) in the surroundings/catchment: Ships and smaller boats passing, also in the narrow strait between the islands and the mainland.
+26. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects: a) within the Ramsar site: Harvest of eggs and eider down are performed with various intensity.
+The harvest is strictly regulated and is not considered to have negative impact to the population of eider. b) in the surrounding area: Increasing tourism and oil spill from ships is a possible threat.
 27. Conservation measures taken: a) List national and/or international category and legal status of protected areas, including boundary relationships with the Ramsar site: In particular, if the site is partly or wholly a World Heritage Site and/or a UNESCO Biosphere Reserve, please give the names of the site under these designations.
 The Ramsar site was established as a nature reserve July 1th 1973.
-The nature reserve lies within South Spitsbergen National Park (established in 1973) where hunting of all birds and mammals are permanently prohibited. b) If appropriate, list the IUCN (1994) protected areas category/ies which apply to the site (tick the box or boxes as appropriate): Ia⊠ ;Ib □; II □; IV □; V □; VI □ c) Does an officially approved management plan exist; and is it being implemented?: No management plan exists. d) Describe any other current management practices: None 28 Conservation measures proposed but not yet implemented:

-There is an ambition to present a management plan in near future.

-29. Current scientific research and facilities:
+The nature reserve lies within Sassen-Bünsow National Park (established in 2003). b) If appropriate, list the IUCN (1994) protected areas category/ies which apply to the site (tick the box or boxes as appropriate): Ia♥ ;Ib □; II □; IV □; V □; V □ c) Does an officially approved management plan exist; and is it being implemented?: No management plan exists d) Describe any other current management practices: None 28.
+Conservation measures proposed but not yet implemented: e.g. management plan in preparation; official proposal as a legally protected area, etc. There is an ambition to present a management plan in near future.
+29. Current scientific research and facilities: e.g., details of current research projects, including biodiversity monitoring; existence of a field research station, etc.

-e.g., details of current research projects, including biodiversity monitoring; existence of a field research station, etc. Some research and biodiversity monitoring have been conducted in the area.
-There is no field research stations in the area.
+Some research and biodiversity monitoring have been conducted in the area.
+No field research stations in this part of Svalbard.